Boise Metro Chamber of Commerce

 Press Releases for this blog can be submitted to Konner Jurasek: [email protected]

-When submitting member press releases or flyers please make sure they are in an email format, Word Doc., or PDF document.
-Press releases in a Jpg/Jpeg or .PNG format will not be uploaded.
+When submitting member flyer please send them in a jpg./.png format.
+If you are submitting press releases that contain that contain text please make sure they are in an email format, Word Doc., or PDF document.
+Traditional text press releases in a Jpg/Jpeg or .PNG format will not be uploaded.
 The Chamber will not be uploading images provided by members.

 Archives